Table of contents

 Communication

 This is two-way communication at the customer-brand level.
 According to the author of this concept, promotion is manipulation, while communication is characterized by cooperation, which is more desirable.
-The company should focus on dialogue with its customers, accept their opinions, answer questions and take into account the reviews that consumers leave.
+The company should focus on dialogue with its customers, accepting their opinions, answering questions, and considering the reviews that consumers leave.

 Summary

 The concepts presented here are methods that can help your company function properly in the market and produce satisfactory results.
 However, the choice of one of them should be preceded by research and analysis of the environment, both internal and external.
-It is also worth remembering that the Marketing Mix is not a rigid rule that we must stick to.
-On the contrary.
-It should be unique to your product and customers, so don’t be afraid to change it and optimize it for yourself.
+It is also worth remembering that the Marketing Mix is not a rigid rule we must adhere to.
+On the contrary, it should be unique to your product and customers, so don’t be afraid to change it and optimize it for yourself.

 Let's talk!